ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 If the parsing of the Dictionary fails, no preferences are expressed.
-This includes where keys include uppercase characters, as this format is case sensitive.
+This includes where keys include uppercase characters, as this format is case sensitive
+(more correctly, it operates on bytes, not strings).

 ## Alternative Formats